 Breast cancer is the most common cancer for Kiwi women and the third most common cancer overall

-It affects one in eight New Zealand women over their lifetime.
+It affects one in nine New Zealand women over their lifetime.

 While it is less common, young women can get breast cancer too.
-6% of breast cancer in NZ occurs under the age of 30 years.
+6% of breast cancer in New Zealand occurs under the age of 40 years.
 Although it is uncommon, men also get breast cancer.
 About 25 men are diagnosed in New Zealand each year.

-80% of people with breast cancer survive 10 years or more (95% if detected early on a screening mammogram) but tragically, more than 600 women die of the disease every year.
+Overall, 85% of people with breast cancer survive 10 years or more (95% if detected on a screening mammogram) but tragically, more than 650 women die of the disease every year.

 |If a women is now in her:||Risk of breast cancer in the next ten years:|

-Recent research from Australia and the United Kingdom shows a 1 in 9 lifetime risk of a woman being diagnosed with breast cancer; however, the USA has a higher incidence with a 1 in 8 to 1 in 7 lifetime risk.
+Recent research from Australia and the United Kingdom shows a one in nine lifetime risk of a woman being diagnosed with breast cancer; however, the USA has a higher incidence with a one in eight to one in seven lifetime risk.